 Carpooling can save you money, time and improve your quality of life by: by splitting driving costs among two or more people, allowing you to receive discount bridge tolls, and avoid traffic by using carpool lanes (HOV/Diamond/express lanes).
 It’s a great opportunity to meet people while improving the environment.
 As well, you could be eligible for county financial incentives and/or benefits from by your employer.
-And don’t forget the 511 rewards for tracking your trips using your 511 Trip Diary.
+And don’t forget to join Merge and carpool rewards for tracking your trips using the Merge Commute Tracker.

 Are there different carpooling options?

 Yes, there are three types of services: